How To Buy Bitcoin in India

 - Corporate verification, both of which require further verification, but allow for unlimited daily Bitcoin transactions.

-Once signed up, CEX.IO offers its clients the possibility of buying Bitcoin and other cryptocurrencies using a credit card, wire transfer, and also allows users to deposit cryptocurrencies to trade on the exchange.
+Once signed up, CEX.IO offers its clients the possibility of buying Bitcoin with a credit card, wire transfer, and it also allows users to deposit other cryptocurrencies to trade on the exchange.

 As well as the cryptocurrency exchange, CEX.IO also offers its users a brokerage service.
 This is generally more expensive, but is easier if you’re completely new to buying and trading Bitcoin.

-If you just want to buy Bitcoin, however, you can simply send money.
-If you send Indian Rupees, it will transfer it to USD at the going exchange rate, which you then trade for BTC.
+If you just want to buy Bitcoin in India with CEX, however, you can simply send money.
+If you send Indian Rupees, CEX.IO will transfer it to USD at the going exchange rate, which you then trade for BTC.

 Once you buy BTC it will be sent to your exchange wallet, which is ok to keep in there if you’re trading.
 If you’re buying Bitcoin to hodl long term, it’s highly recommended that you purchase a secure hardware wallet.

-Paxful is the world’s leading peer-to-peer Bitcoin marketplace.
+Paxful is the world’s leading peer-to-peer Bitcoin marketplace and is a great way to buy Bitcoin in India.

-Unlike cryptocurrency exchnages, Paxful doesn’t have an order sheet in which you buy on an exchange.
+Unlike cryptocurrency exchanges, Paxful doesn’t have an order sheet in which you buy BTC.
 Paxful acts more like a mediator between buyer and seller of Bitcoin.

 Launched in 2015 by co-founders, CEO Ray Youssef, and COO, Artur Schaback, Paxful has headquarters in New York City, and established offices in Johannesburg, Estonia, Hong Kong, and Manila.